pharmpy/pharmpy/docs/allometry.rst

 The allometry tool is available both in Pharmpy/pharmr and from the command line.

-To initiate allometry in Python:
+To initiate allometry in Python/R:

 .. pharmpy-code::

+    from pharmpy.modeling import read_model, read_modelfit_results
     from pharmpy.tools import run_allometry

     start_model = read_model('path/to/model')